 - Wireless design using batteries.
 With rechargeable batteries, you can use either Arlo Pro or Arlo Ultra on battery power for a completely wire-free set up.
-While Arlo Pro lasts up to 6 months for average use, and Arlo tells us that the Ultra is expected to be comparable or even improved compared to the Arlo Pro.
+Arlo Pro lasts up to 6 months for average use, and Arlo tells us that the Ultra is expected to be comparable or even improved compared to the Arlo Pro.

 - Free cloud storage.
 Arlo Pro and Arlo Ultra both offer a 7 days of free cloud storage.
 However, Arlo will charge extra (unknown how much) if you want to store the Ultra’s 4K videos in the cloud.